Rachel Bernstein LMFT, MSEd

 Have you left a manipulative relationship, cult, or high-control group and aren’t sure how to start over?

 Leaving a life shaped by control, fear, and emotional abuse is one of the most courageous choices a person can make.
 Yet the path that follows, rebuilding your identity, finding your voice, and healing from trauma, can feel overwhelming, isolating, and confusing.
-Restart and Restore was created as a reliable, trauma-informed recovery tool to help you navigate that journey.
+Restart and Restore was created as a trauma-informed recovery tool to help you navigate that journey.

 Who is this journal for?